| PPI OPEN PATENT LICENSE Version 0.1.11 (Note: Online edits to this version number still being made.) WORK IN PROGRESS

 license; it will be understood not to affect the licensing

 of the patents in question in any manner whatsoever.
+However, as described elsewhere, the licensor can

 specify a name and short description to be used in